 They are a neglected community.
 Although they speak the Guajarati language, due to their different appearance they have been treated indifferently.
 Most of the men work on farms and in the forest.
 Women also work on the farms and also collect wood from the forest.
 Children barely get education up to middle school because their village is 12 km from the main connecting road and 21 km from the nearest town.
 Mostly their life is nomadic and their houses are made of mud and cow dung.
 They don't have a well-organized drinking water supply and no electricity.
 Most of them suffer with skin disease and many of the men are alcoholics.

-By religion they are Muslim but generally they are superstitious.
+By religion they are Muslim but generally they follow folk beliefs.
 They do not know much about Islam and even the Islamic community doesn't regard them as their own people.
 They are suffering from an identity crisis.
 They have a bad impression about Christian missionaries.

 1. Education for children.